unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

 $$ \text{Interquartile range} = 160.07 - 153.23 = 6.84 $$

-The interquartile range is a measure of how spread out the values of a variable are.
-It's an alternative to using the range of the variable, which is the difference between the maximum value and the minimum value:
+The interquartile range is a measure of spread of a variable's values.
+It's an alternative to the *range* of the variable, which is the difference between the variable's maximum and minimum values:

 $$ \text{Range} = \text{Maximum} - \text{Minimum} $$

 Sometimes the interquartile range gives a better indication of spread than the range.
-The range is effected by how small the minimum value is, and how large the maxiumum value is.
+The range is affected by how small the minimum value is, and how large the maximum value is.
 If one or both of these is unusually extreme, then the range might not be very indicative of the spread of values.
-The interquartile range, on the other hand, is not effected by the minimum or maximum values - it's determined by the first and third quartiles instead.
+The interquartile range, on the other hand, is not affected by the minimum or maximum values - it's determined by the first and third quartiles instead.
 So, if one or both of the minimum and maximum values are unusually extreme, then the interquartile range might give a better indication of spread.

 # Distinguishing outliers

 Sometimes it's better to exclude the most extreme values when visualising the five number summary.
-These are called "outliers".
+These extreme values are called "outliers".

 There's a formula that's often used to quantify what counts as an outlier.